-2.1 Name.
-The name of the Surviving Corporation shall be "Science Applications International Corporation" following the Merger.

-2.2 Certificate of Incorporation.
+- 2.1 Name.
+The name of the Surviving Corporation shall be "Science Applications International Corporation" following the Merger. - 2.2 Certificate of Incorporation.
 The Certificate of Incorporation of the Surviving Corporation as amended and in effect at the Effective Time, shall be the Certificate of Incorporation of the Surviving Corporation until further amended in accordance with the provisions thereof and applicable laws.
-Such Certificate of Incorporation shall be identical to the Restated Certificate of Incorporation, as amended, of the Company as in effect immediately prior to the Effective Time.

-2.3 By-Laws.
-The By-Laws of the Surviving Corporation shall be identical to the By-Laws of the Company in existence and in effect immediately prior to the Effective Time, provided that shall be changed to "Science Applications International Corporation".
+Such Certificate of Incorporation shall be identical to the Restated Certificate of Incorporation, as amended, of the Company as in effect immediately prior to the Effective Time. - 2.3 By-Laws.
+The By-Laws of the Surviving Corporation shall be identical to the By-Laws of the Company in existence and in effect immediately prior to the Effective Time, provided that the Surviving Corporation's name shall be "Science Applications International Corporation".